jjimenezshaw/Leaflet.Control.Resizer/README.md

 Disables the control.
 Returns `this`.

 #### `fakeHover(ms)`
-Fakes the hover effect, that is, when the mouse passes over the control.
+Fakes the hover effect during `ms` milliseconds, that is, when the mouse passes over the control.
 Useful when `onlyOnHover` is true, and you want to show where is the control.